Advertisement

 Monopole

 The team at Monopole are ushering in a new era with their newly reimagined French restaurant.
-Best of all, they’re introducing a Menu Á Prixe, where $55 will get you two courses of French-inspired fare, including duck liver parfait or pot-au-feu.
+Best of all, they’re introducing a Menu Á Prixe, where $55 will get you two courses of French-inspired fare, including chicken liver parfait or burger de canard.
 Add dessert to make it three courses for a neat $70.

 Bistro Moncur

-Woolahra favourite Bistro Moncur has a daily two-course lunch menu for just $65 per person, which includes crowdpleasers like tuna tartare and steak frites.
-Or try their four-course French feasting menu for $120 per person.
+Woollahra favourite Bistro Moncur has a daily two-course lunch menu for just $65 per person, which includes crowd-pleasers like steak tartare and steak frites.
+Or try their French feasting menu for $120 per person.

 Bennelong